Predestination

 Paul speaks here basically about the question of spiritual tasks in the plan of salvation.

 God made the decision that Esau should serve Jacob.
 This submission of Esau to Jacob expresses by no means that God would have determined who would be saved and who would be condemned, but God decided before their birth who would receive the promise.
-In this way, Jacob could not boast that he would have received this through deeds.
+In this way, Jacob could not boast of having received this through his deeds.
 (V.12)

-Many people interpret verse 13 so that Rebecca was told before the birth of the twins that God loves Jacob and hates Esau.
-This is wrong, because V.13 is a quotation of Malachi 1:1-5 and is written many centuries after the death of Esau and Jacob.
-What is meant here is simply that God had rejected the nation of Esau (the Edomites), because they had a hostile attitude towards Israel from the very beginning (Numbers 20: 14-21).
+Many people interpret verse 13 to mean that Rebecca was told before the birth of the twins that God loves Jacob and hates Esau.
+This is wrong, because verse 13 is a quotation of Malachi 1:1–5 and was written many centuries after the death of Esau and Jacob.
+What is meant here is simply that God had rejected the nation of Esau (the Edomites), because they had a hostile attitude towards Israel from the very beginning (Numbers 20:14–21).
 Again it is not Esau’s personal fate which is the topic but the fate of the Edomites as a nation.
 Paul quotes Malachi to show that Israel (Jacobs’s offspring) is the chosen one.

 Verses 14-16: Is God unjust?
 By no means.
 Because God chooses and elects according to his own standards and not according to human standards or customs, He has the right to determine who the bearer of the promise will be.

-Verses 17-19: The salvation of Pharaoh is not the topic here, but the permission for the Israelites to leave Egypt.
-God’s plans will be executed, even if e.g. Pharaoh does not want to accept it.
+Verses 17–19: The salvation of Pharaoh is not the topic here, but the permission for the Israelites to leave Egypt.
+God’s plans will be executed, even if, for instance, Pharaoh does not want to accept it.
 Nobody can stop God’s plan for mankind.
-Even if Pharaoh had permitted the Israelites to leave, he wouldn’t have changed his belief, but would here remained an idol worshipper.
-God created man so that he hardens himself by denying him.
-In this example it is clear that Paul does not want to explain why Pharaoh is condemned and not chosen by God but his wickedness to reject the Jewish nation.
+Even if Pharaoh had permitted the Israelites to leave, he wouldn’t have changed his belief, but would have remained an idol worshipper.
+God created man in such a way that he hardens himself if he rejects God.
+In this example it is clear that Paul does not want to explain why Pharaoh is condemned and thus not elected by God, but he wants to emphasize his wickedness in rejecting the Jewish nation.

-Verses 20-24: Paul derives the following thoughts from Jeremiah 18,1-10: A potter is forming the clay.
+Verses 20–24: Paul derives the following thoughts from Jeremiah 18:1–10: A potter is forming the clay.
 It seems that he sees how people act and according to this he forms his vessels.
 But something else happens here.
-The potter builds out of the destroyed vessels new ones for glory.
-This means that this text speaks strongly against predestination but about God’s mercy and grace.
+The potter forms new vessels for glory out of the ones that were destroyed.
+This means that this text speaks strongly against predestination, instead underlining God’s mercy and grace.

-First in the verses 20-21, Paul states that a man cannot criticise God for the way he is made.
-The potter has the right to create vessels for noble and ignoble use.
-It is important to notice that both the vessels for noble use and the vessels for ignoble use are important in a household.
+Firstly in verses 20–21 Paul states that a man cannot criticize God for the way he is made.
+The potter has the right to create one vessel “for honourable use and another for dishonourable use”.
+It is important to notice that both the vessels for honourable use and the vessels for dishonourable use are important in a household.
 This means that these verses do not speak about salvation and condemnation, but about an important and a less important purpose.
-God has the right to determine the one to receive either an important or less important task.
+God has the right to determine that one person receives either an important or less important task.

-In verses 22-24 Paul speaks about the vessels made for destruction and vessels prepared for glory.
-The second he identifies with Jewish and gentile Christians.
-Vessels of destruction are those who decided against God.
+In verses 22–24 Paul speaks about the vessels prepared for destruction and vessels prepared beforehand for glory.
+He identifies the second group with Jewish and gentile Christians.
+Vessels prepared for destruction are people who have decided against God.
 The fact that people decided against God is not explicitly mentioned here, but we have to suppose it through other passages.
 We see that Paul touches the topic of salvation.
 He does not want to say that we cannot influence our salvation but that man should submit to God and to his paths which are prepared in advance (verse 23).
 It is difficult to see a clear transition between both topics.
 God’s prominence is emphasized not because God decides arbitrarily about somebody’s salvation but because man should submit to God and to the way he prepared for us in Christ.

-4. The interplay between the acting of God and our own acting is also expressed in Hebrews 13:21. []
+4. The interplay between God’s activity and our own activity is also expressed in Hebrews 13:21.